IndySix/box/README.md

 Stops the current level from playing an removes the current player

+	/screen ()

+URL for the second screen, uses websockets and the JSend protocol for communication with the BOX.

 ### Website API

+Not used yet.

 	/level/save (user_id, level_id, level_details, level_data, level_completed)

 Save the level, wheter the user has completed the level or not.
 Save the data in the levelhistory table.

 ## Serial communication

+Serial data is seperated by a new line: '\r\n'.

+The first character is then stripped of for the identification of the signal.
+The rest is parsed as JSend standard.